-Sensitive-file protection in Apache 2.4 works best when it is attached to filesystem-aware containers.
-FilesMatch applies rules to matching filenames anywhere under the served tree, while DirectoryMatch applies them to matching directories and everything below them.
-That matters because Location and LocationMatch operate on URL space rather than the underlying filesystem path, so they are the wrong tool for protecting on-disk content such as .git directories or misplaced backups.
+Sensitive-file protection in Apache 2.4 belongs in filesystem-aware containers.
+FilesMatch applies rules to matching filenames, while DirectoryMatch applies rules to filesystem directories and the files inside matching directories.
+Location and LocationMatch operate on URL space instead, so they are the wrong primary tool for protecting on-disk content such as .git directories or misplaced backups.

-The steps below use the Debian or Ubuntu layout with a server-wide include under /etc/apache2/conf-available/, then enable it with a2enconf.
-Keep the deny patterns tight on sites that intentionally serve archives or database exports, always test syntax before reloading, and if a custom policy later blocks all dot-directories make sure ACME validation paths under /.well-known/acme-challenge/ still remain reachable when Let's Encrypt HTTP-01 validation is in use.
+The Debian and Ubuntu flow uses a server-wide include under /etc/apache2/conf-available/ and enables it with a2enconf.
+Keep deny patterns tight on sites that intentionally serve archives or database exports, test syntax before reloading, and confirm that /.well-known/acme-challenge/ still works when Let's Encrypt HTTP-01 validation depends on that path.

 On RHEL-family systems, the equivalent tree is usually /etc/httpd/ and the service name is httpd.